Lottery Terms & Conditions

 - St Luke’s Hospice’s decisions made in accordance with the Rules shall be final and binding.

-- St Luke’s Hospice operate a complaints policy, relating to the lottery, details of which are available by writing to HLP.
-Complaints should be addressed to the Chief Executive either by telephone, in writing or via email.
-If a complaint is not resolved it will be referred first to the Chair-person and thereafter for arbitration to the Independent Betting Adjudication Service Limited (IBAS).
+- St Luke’s Hospice operate a complaints and disputes procedure, relating to the lottery, details of which are available by writing to St Luke’s Hospice.
+Complaints should be addressed to the Director of Fundraising either by telephone, in writing or via email.
+If a complaint is not resolved to the players satisfaction it will be referred first to the Chair-person for further consideration.
+Any complaint which is not resolved to the player’s satisfaction by the Chair-person and features the lottery functionality and or a transaction to enter the lottery will be re-designated as a ‘dispute’.
+Any player with a dispute will be offered ‘Alternative Dispute Resolution (ADR)’ using St Luke’s Hospice ADR Entity the Independent Betting Adjudication Service Limited (IBAS).

 - You may access the information held about you by contacting St Luke’s Hospice in writing.

 - This lottery is a form of gambling.
-St Luke’s Hospice promotes responsible gambling and you are encouraged to gamble sensibly.
-St Luke’s Hospice is a member of the Hospice Lottery Association and offers individuals access to support, information and advice by visiting BeGambleAware www.begambleaware.org
+St Luke’s Hospice promotes responsible gambling and you are encouraged to gamble responsibly.
+St Luke’s Hospice is a member of the Hospice Lottery Association (HLA) and offers individuals access to support, information and advice by visiting BeGambleAware at www.begambleaware.org

 - In the event that any provision of these Terms is held to be illegal, invalid, void or otherwise unenforceable, it shall be severed from the remaining provisions which shall continue in full force and effect.